nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 {{< /highlight >}}

 {{% notice warning %}}
-The trunk is not a stable version and snapshot version is not retained in cache for the web distribution (it means the files will be every times downloaded)
+The trunk is not a stable version and snapshot version is not retained in the cache for the web distribution (it means the files will be downloaded every time)
 {{% /notice %}}

-Check out a tag version to build a stable version, see <a target="_blank" href="https://github.com/nroduit/Weasis/tags">tag list</a>.
+Check out a tag version to build a stable version, see the <a target="_blank" href="https://github.com/nroduit/Weasis/tags">tag list</a>.

 {{< highlight bash >}}
 $ git checkout <TAG_NAME>